 Betty Foy is a character in a late 16th century poem by William Wordsworth, The Idiot Boy.
 Betty is the Idiot Boy's mother, and when duty calls her to attend to a sick neighbor (Susan Gale), she sets her son on a horse and sends them off in the night to get the doctor.
-You can look it up on the internet or in a library or bookstore, it, all 465-or-so lines.
+You can look it up on the internet or in a library or bookstore, but when you buy a Betty, we include a nicely bound copy of it, all 465-or-so lines.
 Yves Gomez was born when some of our guy-mixte customers didn't want to ride a Betty.
 There's no story behind the name, but it seems to suit the bike well.
 The Yves is a black bike, with gold details.